 Gambling addiction stories are no joke.
-If you’ve reached the point where you think there’s no turning back, take a moment to read some of these gambling addiction stories.
+If one has reached the point where they think there’s no turning back, take a moment to read some of these gambling addiction stories.
 In these stories, one may find hope of a life beyond addiction.

 Adderall Addiction Stories